sabamdarif/termux-desktop/README.md

 - **Type `vncstop -f` to kill vncserver**
 - **Type `gui -kill` to kill both vncserver and Termux:x11 At Once**
 - **Type `change-td-style` To Change Desktop Style**

-## If you like my work then don't forget to give a Star :smile:
+## If you like my work then don't forget to give a Star :blush: